Common Water Damage Signs: My Air Conditioner’s Leaking! Banner

 Common Water Damage Signs: My Air Conditioner’s Leaking!

 The weather in California has been crazy – we have had record temperatures set, 117 degrees in September!
-That’s unheard and can be dangerous if you have even the slightest heat exposure.
+That’s unheard of and can be dangerous if you have even the slightest heat exposure.
 Thankfully, most households have some sort of cooling unit.
-Air conditioners are not considered much of a luxury these days, but a necessity.
-They are recommended for us on hot days because overheating can lead to a heat stroke for people, as well as pets.
+Air conditioners are not considered a luxury these days, but a necessity.
+They are recommended for use on hot days because overheating can lead to a heat stroke for people and pets.

-BUT, you noticed when you used your air conditioning unit that the walls are wet, or there’s a puddle of water on the floor.
+But have you noticed (when you used your air conditioning unit) that the walls are wet, or there’s a puddle of water on the floor.
 What do you do?
 Should you keep using the unit and just clean up the water as it appears?

 How Do Air Conditioner Units Leak?